 Command What is exported?
-Commanu what is exported?
-Active Block Alignment Aligned sequences in the active block with gaps included ( Mauve alignments only).
+Active Block Alignment Aligned sequences in the active block with gaps included (Mauve alignments only).
 This option supports exporting to a wide variety of formats, including FASTA, GenBank, MEGA, MegAlign, MSF and Nexus.
 Active Block Alignment Report See Export the alignment report.
 Active Block Subsequences A selected range of the aligned sequences in the active block (Mauve alignments only).
 Aligned Subsequences A selected region of the aligned sequences, including gaps.
 Alignment All aligned sequences, including gaps.
 Alignment Report See Export the alignment report.
 All Data Aligned sequences, distance table and phylogenetic tree information.
-Supports Nexus formats ( .nex , .nxs ) only.
+Supports Nexus formats (.nex, .nxs) only.
 Consensus The consensus sequence resulting from the current alignment.
-Distance Matrix Matrix information from the Distance view Supports comma- or tab-separated formats ( .csv or .tab ), PHYLIP format ( .dist ) or Nexus formats ( .nex , .nxs ).
+Distance Matrix Matrix information from the Distance view Supports comma- or tab-separated formats (.csv or .tab), PHYLIP format (.dist) or Nexus formats (.nex, .nxs).
 After selecting a name and format, click Save to launch the Choose Matrix Form dialog: Choose matrix form Please choose the part of the distance matrix to write.
-Square matrix OK Cancel upper or lower triangle.
-Block: Metric: Uncorrected Pairwise Distance A AE000511 B NC_012973 C CP002076 D CP002332 E NC_017372 F CP002982 0.05 0.05 0.05 0.05 0.05 0.05 0.05 0.0 Selected Active Block Aligned Sequence Aligned sequences in the selected block (Mauve alignments only), including gaps.
+Square matrix OK Cancel Use the drop-down menu to choose whether to save the entire ("square") matrix or only the upper or lower triangle.
+Block: Metric: Uncorrected Pairwise Distance A B C D E F A AE000511 Selected Active Block Aligned Sequence Aligned sequences in the selected block (Mauve alignments only), including gaps.
 Selected Aligned Sequence(s) Selected aligned sequence(s), including gaps.
 Selected Sequence(s) Selected individual sequence(s), exported as unaligned individual sequences.
 All sequences in the project, exported as unaligned individual sequences.
-Supports various GenBank and FASTA formats; MegAlign format ( .meg ); or Nexus formats ( .nex , .nxs ).
+Supports various GenBank and FASTA formats; MegAlign format (.meg); or Nexus formats (.nex, .nxs).
 Sequences When exporting to most formats, gaps are represented as embedded dashes.
 When exporting to GenBank, gaps in nucleotide sequences are represented as "n's" and those in amino acid sequences are represented as "x's."
 Tree Phylogenetic tree information from the Tree view .
 See Export a tree to a tree viewer .
-Variants Variant table information from the Variants view.
+Variants Variant table information from the Variants view .